 In its series of anti-bribery typology reports, the OECD applies its expertise and experience in implementing anti-bribery measures to analyses of the methods and patterns used in corruption cases.

 In response to increasing pressure to deliver on growth, jobs and better governance, policy makers from MENA and OECD reiterated their support for measures to strengthen the business climate and governance in the region.

 English, PDF, 835kb

-This report covers investment measures taken between 1 November 2011 and 29 February 2012.
-Information presented in this report has also been used for two joint reports by WTO, OECD and UNCTAD, released on 24 May and 25 October 2011, respectively, in response to the G20 Leaders' request of 2 April 2009 for quarterly public reporting on their adherence to their trade and investment policy commitments.
+This report covers investment measures taken between 1 March and 15 September 2012.
+Information presented in this report has also been used for two joint reports by WTO, OECD and UNCTAD, released on 31 May and 31 October 2012, respectively, in response to the G20 Leaders' request of 2 April 2009 for quarterly public reporting on their adherence to their trade and investment policy commitments.

 L’OCDE et la Banque africaine de développement (BAfD) travailleront conjointement à la conception et à la mise en place de politiques efficaces de lutte contre la corruption d’ agents publics.
 Grâce à l’engagement des entreprises ainsi que des décideurs africains, cette initiative visera également à améliorer la compétitivité du secteur privé en Afrique en relevant les normes d’intégrité et de responsabilité des entreprises.

 This guidance addresses the unique due diligence challenges posed by gold, such as its intrinsic high-value and fungible nature, the non-linear structure of its supply chain, and its multiple downstream uses.